 A. Application form

 First, you must complete the work visa application form.
-You could receive it from Norway Immigration website or the Norway embassy in your home country.
-Please be cautious when you fill it.
-The information you put must be compatible with your documents.
+You could receive it from the Norway Immigration website or the Norway embassy in your home country.
+Please be cautious when you fill it out.
+The information you put in must be compatible with your documents.
 Concentrate on names.
 The dictation of your first and last name must be as your passport.
-When finished, print, date, and sign it.
+The provided details in the application form must be the same as your documents.
+When the form is finished, print, date, and sign it.

-You also have to provide required documents for Norway work visa.
+You also have to provide the required documents for a Norway work visa.
 They could vary according to the country you live in and your case.
-You could find the required documents for Norway visa in the section below.
+You can find the required documents for a Norway visa in the section below.

 C. Visa appointment

 You must arrange a visa appointment with the Norwegian embassy in your home country.
 You could visit them, arranged by phone or through their website.
 Don’t forget the exact date and time.
 You have to get there in person.
 Don’t forget to bring the requirements.